 So how much will your phone repair cost?
 You can find estimated repair pricing for your particular device on our new Swappa Phone Repair Cost Calculator.
 Our repair calculator does all the hard work for you.
 Simply enter in your model, storage capacity, and what’s broken, and the repair calculator lets you know approximately how much repair will cost at a local repair shop and whether it makes more sense to repair or replace your existing device.

-Let’s get even more context by looking at how much the Apple Store charges for screen repair on some of the most popular models, and how this stacks up to the cost of a gently used replacement iPhone at Swappa.
+Let’s get even more context by looking at how much the Apple Store charges for screen repair on some of the most popular models, and how this stacks up to the cost of gently used iPhones at Swappa.

-As you can see, repair costs at the Apple Store can get pretty expensive if you have a newer device with a large, OLED screen.
-Repair fees drop for older phones — particularly those with traditional LCD screens — however so does the cost of a replacement iPhone at Swappa.
-This is particularly true on older devices like the iPhone SE, iPhone 6, iPhone 6 Plus, iPhone 6S, iPhone 6S Plus, and iPhone 7, where you can actually get a complete replacement phone for less than it costs to fix your existing phone.
+As you can see, the iPhone screen repair cost at the Apple Store can get pretty expensive if you have a newer device with a large, OLED screen.
+Repair fees drop for older iPhones — particularly those with traditional LCD screens — but so does the cost of cheap iPhones at Swappa.
+This is particularly true on older devices like the iPhone SE, iPhone 6, iPhone 6 Plus, iPhone 6S, iPhone 6S Plus, iPhone 7, and iPhone 8 where you can actually get a complete replacement phone for less than it costs to fix your existing phone.

 Our suggestion would be to get a phone repair cost estimate using the Swappa Repair Calculator.
-After all, local shops can often perform the same repairs for less and take less time doing so.
-Just remember that if the repair costs more than getting a replacement device, you’re better off ditching your old phone and picking up a gently used iPhone on Swappa.
+Local shops can often perform the same repairs for less and take less time doing so.
+Just remember that if the repair costs more than getting a replacement device, you’re better off ditching your old phone and picking up a used iPhone on Swappa.

 Samsung Galaxy Phone Screen Repair Cost